European Rugby Champions Cup: 2005–2014

 The tenth Heineken Cup final saw the inaugural champions Toulouse battle with rising stars Stade Français when Murrayfield was the first Scottish venue to host the final.
 Fabien Galthié's Paris side led until two minutes from the end of normal time before Frédéric Michalak levelled the contest for Toulouse with his first penalty strike.
 He repeated this in the initial stages of extra time and then sealed his side's success with a superb opportunist drop-goal.
 Toulouse became the first team to win three Heineken Cup titles.

 In 2006, Munster defeated Biarritz in the Millennium Stadium, Cardiff, 23–19.
-It was third time lucky for the Irish provincial side, who had previously been denied the ultimate prize twice by Northampton and Leicester.
+It was third time lucky for the Irish provincial side, who had previously been denied the ultimate prize twice by Northampton and Leicester in finals, in addition to a series of tight semi-final losses.
+Munster's history of heartbreaking near misses, large away followings and their enduring close connection to the tournament provided much of the romantic narrative of the early years of the competition.

 The 2006–07 Heineken Cup would be distributed to over 100 countries following Pitch International's securing of the rights.
 That season was the first time in the history of the competition that two teams went unbeaten in pool play, with both Llanelli Scarlets and Biarritz doing so.
 Biarritz went into their final match at Northampton Saints with a chance to become the first team ever to score bonus-point wins in all their pool matches, but were only able to score two of the four tries needed.
 Leicester defeated Llanelli Scarlets to move into the final at Twickenham, with the possibility of winning a Treble of championships on the cards, having already won the Anglo-Welsh Cup and the English Premiership.
 However, Wasps won the final 25 points to 9 in front of a tournament record 81,076 fans.